Devilv85/Scroll-Control/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 The GPL-3.0 license ensures the software remains free and open source, requiring any modifications or distributions to also be open source under the same license terms.

+## Support

+For support, bug reports, or feature requests:
+- Open an issue on GitHub
+- Provide device model, Android version, and steps to reproduce
+- Include screenshots or screen recordings when helpful

+## Acknowledgments

+Built with modern Android development tools and libraries:
+- Jetpack Compose for UI
+- Hilt for dependency injection
+- Kotlin Coroutines for asynchronous operations
+- Material Design 3 for theming
+- Android Accessibility Services for content detection